What are the key statistics about chronic myeloid leukemia?

-CML accounts for a little over 10% of all new cases of leukemia.
-The average person's lifetime risk of getting CML is about 1 in 625.
+A little over 10% of all new cases of leukemia are chronic myeloid leukemia.
+The average person's lifetime risk of getting CML is about 1 in 588.
 This disease is slightly more common in men than in women.
 It is also more common in whites than in African-Americans.

-The average age at diagnosis of CML is around 65 years.
-Over half of cases are diagnosed in people 65 and older.
+The average age at diagnosis of CML is around 64 years.
+Almost half of cases are diagnosed in people 65 and older.
 This type of leukemia mainly affects adults, and is only rarely seen in children.

 Last Medical Review: 09/23/2013